madrilene/eleventy-excellent/src/posts/daily/hot-fudge-sunday-for-2024-10-06.md

 ---
 title: "🌶️ Hot Fudge Sunday for 2024-10-06"
+permalink: "/archive/hot-fudge-sunday-for-2024-10-06/"
-description: "This week's digest covers market insights, tech funding, and quirky links from the web."
+description: "This week&#39;s digest covers market insights, tech funding, and quirky links from the web."
 date: 2024-10-06 16:30:00+00:00
 ---